scottberry/me2me3_slow/README.md

 ### Silac example loci

 All 1000 loci are individually simulated and processed using an R script.
-The first 20 are over-plotted and then all 1000 are averaged and plotted together with the experimental data
+The first 20 are over-plotted to show stochastic variation and then all 1000 are averaged and plotted together with the experimental data.

 **Submission script:** individualsSilac.sh
 contains the command `./Silac -r -m -s -i $i -t1 -h0.001 > $i.out 2>&1 &`